edunton/Checkers-Project/README.md

 # MxN Checkers
 ######Final Project for cs520: Principles of Programming Languages

-The project aims to create a simple two-player checker game.
+The project aims to create a simple two-player checkers game.
 The game uses functional reactive programming to implement the game and linear types via ATS to enforce the correctness of the game's rendering.

 ###Project Structure